Yongseok7717/RandomizedGMRES/README.md

 Note that to carry out **example 2** and **example 3**, **naca12.mat** and **LS89.mat** are required, respectively.
 The files of matrices can be found at [https://www.dropbox.com/sh/3c0235qogucmw1f/AAAzOhysYrXyTh3842ZQtzPCa?dl=0].

-For more details of algorithms and the results, please see our paper (TBA).
+For more details of algorithms and the results, please see our paper **Jang, Yongseok, et al. "Randomized flexible GMRES with deflated restarting."
+Numerical Algorithms (2024): 1-35.**.
 If you have any enquiry, please contact **Yongseok Jang (yongseok.jang@onera.fr)**.